History of Andalusia: Roman Baetica

 Baetica had an important contribution to the whole Roman Empire, economically, culturally and politically.
 In the economic field continued to be very significant the extraction of minerals (gold, silver, copper and lead) and agriculture, with the production and export of cereals, oil and wine, the latter two especially famous throughout the Empire along with garum.
 In the political field, Baetica was for a long time a senatorial province that, due to its high degree of romanization, depended on the political power of the Senate, not on the military power of the Emperor.
 It was here that the decisive Battle of Munda was fought between populares and optimates, supporters of Caesar and Pompey respectively.
 It also gave Rome the emperors Trajan and Hadrian, natives of Italica, and the Cordovan philosopher Seneca.

 The Roman conquest, both economic and political, and the deep Romanization of Baetica put an end to a great extent to the autochthonous culture "[...] losing the existence of a remote consciousness of the Andalusian land as a subtle vapor [...]".
-However, it was an early cristianization, which took strong roots in the Andalusian coasts and which marked a new cultural development throughout the Iberian Peninsula.
+However, it was an early Christianization, which took strong roots in the Andalusian coasts and which marked a new cultural development throughout the Iberian Peninsula.
 In the 4th century, Christianity became tolerated in the Empire and was later proclaimed the official and only permitted religion, and the Council of Elvira, a fundamental milestone in the History of Christianity in Spain, was held in the Baetic lands, attended by eleven Baetic bishops, out of a total of nineteen attendees.